 Free online resources can be a godsend when studying for the MCAT.
 When you’re first starting out they can help you get an idea of what to study and how to study.
-These resources also have the added benefit of being online, so you don’t have to worry about carrying around a stack of books and papers.
-As with everything on the Internet, it’s hard to pick through which resources are legit and which ones aren’t.
-To help you with this, I’ve listed the resources that helped me the most.
+These resources also have the added benefit of being entirely portable, so you’re not weighed down with extra stacks of books and papers.
+As with everything on the Internet, it’s hard to pick through which resources are legit and which are not.
+To help you with this, I’ve listed the resources that helped me when I was studying!

 My top 4 online MCAT study resources: